 She continually expresses gratitude to Andrea Wasko and Meaghan Gilbert for recognizing the ongoing need for financial education for women and for offering The Economics of Being a Woman to a new generation.

 Andrea Wasko, Meaghan Gilbert and the Economics of Being a Woman

 When Libbie retired, she started volunteering for nonprofits and utilized the Executive Coaching services of Andrea Wasko.
-Libbie convinced Andrea and Meaghan to take over the educational seminars and to continue financially empowering women and girls.
+In 2006, Libbie encouraged Andrea and Meaghan to take over the education classes and seminars and to continue financially empowering women.

-To date, over 22,000 women have empowered themselves through financial education by attending the Economics of Being a Woman seminars.
-Today, financial education seminars are available for Women, Men, Students, Youth, Seniors, Families, Businesses and Nonprofits.
+To date, over 35,000 people have financially empowered themselves through one of the seminars and presentations offered through the Economics of Being a Woman.
+We now offer financial education seminars for Women, Men, Students, Youth, Seniors, Families, Businesses and Nonprofits.